rasbt/reasoning-from-scratch/chF/02_mmlu/README.md

 # MMLU Benchmarking

-This bonus notebook implements three different methods for evaluating models on MMLU.
+This bonus material implements three different methods for evaluating models on MMLU.
 - Method 1 is meant as an intuitive introduction
 - Method 2 is the most widely used method in practice
 - Method 3 is a more robust method that is better suited for reasoning models